tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/Cypher.md

 ## Optional Match
 `OPTIONAL MATCH` matches patterns against your graph, just like MATCH does.
 The difference is that if no matches are found, OPTIONAL MATCH will use a null for missing parts of the pattern.

 In query c21, we first match `Account` whose name is $accntName.
-Next, we find if the matched `Account` satifies the `OPTIONAL MATCH` clause.
+Next, we find if the matched `Account` satisfies the `OPTIONAL MATCH` clause.
 If not, we pad `null` on the `MATCH` clause produced match table row.
 If yes, we pad the `OPTIONAL MATCH` table to the `MATCH` clause matched row.

 Copy [c21.cypher](./cypher/c21.cypher) to your container.